ValkSz/Project/README.txt

 #	AttributeError: module 'PIL.Image' has no attribute 'ANTIALIAS'

 You need to head to ".\pythonProject\.venv\lib\site-packages\easyocr\utils.py" and switch out the "Image.ANTIALIAS" to "Image.LANCZOS" in both lines 574 and 576

+If the python file does not open preview nor create usable "out_vid.py", you just have to try a couple of times, i honestly have no idea why this even happends, but im too tired to try and fix it.
+If the bounding boxes of license plates(blue ones) are not on the license plates, but still follow the trajectory of their license plate, than you need to restart the program a couple times, its a quirk of machine learning algorithm I belive.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------